 The cloister, south of the Saint-Denis basilica, sheltered right up to its reconstruction in the 18th century, one of the most original sculpted displays of the medieval West.
 This construction formed the heart of community life for the monks.

 Recent excavations carried out here have revealed a quantity of glazed terracotta tiles attesting to the the presence of sumptuous polychrome pavements.
-Some mosaic-like tiles are joined together to form fleur-de-lys.
+Some mosaic-like tiles are joined together to form a fleur-de-lys.